Omnichannel is certainly not a new concept in retail management.

 Optimise your store operations and space

-It is essential to train your store staff on how to go about fulfilling such orders.
+It's essential to train your store staff on how to go about fulfilling such orders.
 They need to be aware of which packaging size to use, how to pack the order safely and efficiently, and when to fulfil the order.

-Right systems, processes, and technology
+Having the right systems, processes, and technology

 One thing that will define success for a Ship from Store model is having the right systems, right processes, and fulfilment partners.
 Trying to run this manually or with basic systems that don’t cover all these areas will quickly result in frustrated customers and employees!